adansuku/order_disbursements/README.md

 To run this entire process in the background, I schedule jobs for specific dates and times.
 - DailyDisbursementJob.
 It is launched every morning at 9:00
 - WeeklyDisbursementJob.
 It is launched every morning at 9:00
-- MonthlyDisbursementJob  It is launched every month at 9:00 ("In any case, the system is intelligent, and if it detects that an order is the first of the month, it calculates the monthly fee automatically.")
+- MonthlyFeeJob  It is launched every month at 9:00 ("In any case, the system is intelligent, and if it detects that an order is the first of the month, it calculates the monthly fee automatically.")
--YearlyReportingJob.
+- YearlyExportJob.
 It is launched every year on 1st of January

+Or you can run manually from sidekiq http://localhost:3000/sidekiq/cron [http://localhost:3000/sidekiq/cron]

 ** Fix Possible problems with database permissions **
 - docker-compose exec db bash